YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 ### More abstraction over logic types

-Comparing the types of logic lists and logic numbers (reproduced below):
+Compare the types of logic lists and logic numbers (reproduced below):
 ```ocaml
 (* Comparing the types of logic lists and logic numbers *)